What is an Ulcer?

 Both arterial and venous ulcers are extremely prone to infection.
 It is important to contact a vein specialist if you notice a wound that is slow-healing or non-healing.
 A vascular or wound specialist should treat venous and arterial ulcers.
 Be careful about utilizing home remedies or ointments because these can sometimes make ulcers worse.

 Putting off treatment or waiting for your wound to heal naturally can be unsafe and may cause the ulcer to become infected.
-After the wound is treated by a professional, it is important to fix the underlying condition, or else ulcers may continue to develop in the future.
+After a professional treats the wound, it is important to fix the underlying condition, or else ulcers may continue to develop in the future.

-In order to properly treat a venous ulcer, high pressure in the leg veins needs to be relieved.
-This can be done by wearing compression stockings or bandages, walking daily to improve blood circulation, and taking medication as directed.
+In order to properly treat a venous ulcer, you will first need to relieve any high pressure in the leg veins.
+You can do this by wearing compression stockings or bandages, walking daily to improve blood circulation, and taking medication as directed.
 Treatment may also include debridement (the removal of infected or damaged tissue), compression therapy, and elevating your feet above your heart, which can help relieve swelling and discomfort.

 Additionally, cleaning and dressing the wound according to your health care provider’s instructions is essential.
 The skin around the ulcer should be protected from any fluid drainage, otherwise the epidermis may break down and increase the size of the ulcer.
 Keeping the wound clean and bandaged can prevent infection.